Skip to main content

 Why California MA Plans Need Bilingual Surge Capacity

 California is the headline MA market in the US.
 The state has approximately 3 million MA enrollees, the largest absolute MA enrollment of any state, and the highest Hispanic Medicare beneficiary count nationally.
 California is home to over 5 million Spanish-speaking residents, and a meaningful portion of the over-65 Hispanic population enrolls in MA plans every AEP.
 Plans serving Los Angeles, Riverside, San Bernardino, Orange, Imperial, Fresno, and Kern see Hispanic enrollment shares far above the national average.
+Carriers operating in both California and Florida should pair this page with the Florida Medicare AEP page, since the two states drive the bulk of MA enrollment volume and the bilingual fronter mix differs sharply (Florida leans Cuban and South-American Spanish dialects, California leans Mexican Spanish).

 The challenge for California MA carriers is not whether to offer Spanish-language member services.
 It is whether they can do it at the bar CMS, DMHC, and CDI expect, at AEP volume, without burning out the in-state team.
 Bilingual licensed Medicare agents are scarce and expensive in California, and AEP forces a 6-8x staffing scale-up the local labor market cannot absorb at acceptable cost.